-The Global Identity and Access Management Market 2016-2020 report by Research and Markets forecasts that the identity and access management market, the world over, would advance at a CAGR of 12.82% during the period 2016-2020.
+The Global Identity and Access Management Market 2016-2020 report by Research and Markets forecasts that the world identity and access management market will advance at a CAGR of 24.73% during the period.
 The study establishes that business entities confront constant threats from users attempting to gain unauthorized access to classified information.

 On the other hand, the 11th Annual Cost of Data Breach Study from the Ponemon Institute and IBM found that the average consolidated total cost of a data breach increased to $4 million in 2016, from $3.8 million in 2015.
 The study involved interviewing IT, compliance, and information security practitioners representing 383 organizations across 16 industries and in 12 different countries over a period of 10 months.

 The research presents detailed information about the financial consequences of a data breach, highlights that the average cost incurred for each stolen or lost record containing classified information grew from $154 to $158.
 The report puts the likelihood of a material data breach involving 10,000 lost or stolen records in the next 24 months at 26 percent.